zaphosting/docs/docs/vserver-linux-javascript.md

 </TabItem>
 </Tabs>

-By following this guide, you will have successfully installed one of the popular JavaScript runtimes on your Linux server.
+## Conclusion

+Congratulations, you have successfully installed and configurated JavaScript!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!